SiyuYang-1919/IAML-Lab-Exercises/Change the Github account associated to VSC.md

         ```$ git config --global user.name '<github-account-name>'```
         ```$ git config --global user.email '<github-account-email>'```
     - ##### Step5:
-      - Try to push or pull some changes to see if the problem had been solved or not.
+      - Try to push or pull some changes to see if the problem have been solved or not.
 If still not, then do the following things:
       - ```For windows```:
         - Go to: Control Panel -> User Accounts -> Manage your credentials -> Windows Credentials
         - Under Generic Credentials there are some credentials related to Github, Click on them and click "Remove". (from Stackoverflow, author: Luan Si Ho, [Stackoverflow](https://stackoverflow.com/questions/17857283/permission-denied-error-on-github-push))